Subfly/subfly_website/content/apps/yaba/eula.md

 - You are responsible for compliance with local laws in your jurisdiction
 - The Licensor makes no representation that the Software is appropriate for use in all locations
 - You use the Software at your own risk and in compliance with applicable local laws
-- You are responsible for CloudKit compliance in your jurisdiction
+- You are responsible for synchronization and data transmission compliance in your jurisdiction

 ### 9.3 Dispute Resolution
 - Any disputes shall be resolved in the courts of Germany